Class Theory: Fighter Concepts

 In this feature we will explore what separates a leveled Fighter from a common warrior.

-Fighters are a marital class—perhaps the martial class—meaning that they primarily use weapons, which also often means in melee, but can include ranged weapons.
+Fighters are a martial class—perhaps the martial class—meaning that they primarily use weapons, which also often means in melee, but can include ranged weapons.
 Generally they do not use magic (except for a subclass or two).
 We have already covered some of the other classes considered martial classes (vs. magic or spellcasting focused classes) in the Paladin, and recently the Barbarian and Ranger.
 While Fighters may seem mundane, even a 1st-level character is well above the abilities of common or even exceptional warriors who aren’t a capital-F Fighter.

 The Fighter description explains that they “all share an unparalleled prowess with weapons and armor, and are well acquainted with death, both meting it out and defying it.”
 So what makes a Fighter character so much more powerful than other warriors?
 How did they become unparalleled in their martial prowess?